CubiCasa/cubicasa-ios-sdk-example-project/README.md

 ### Speech Recognition for Room Labels

 CubiCapture SDK utilizes speech recognition.
 During a scan your users can use the speech recognition to add room labels.
 If you don't want to use speech recognition you can omit `.speech_recognition` from the scanning options.

+The room labels can be reviewed during playback using the `CCScanPlaybackViewController`.

 ### Storage Warning
 Cubicapture SDK notifies the user if the device is running out of storage space.
 This feature is toggled with the `.storageWarnings` scanning option.

 ### Feedback Gathering
-Cubicapture SDK keeps a separate log on warnings during the scan.
+Cubicapture SDK keeps a separate log of warnings during the scan.
 This will be used in the future for improving the scanning technique.

+The warnings can be reviewed during playback using the `CCScanPlaybackViewController`.

 ## Permissions

 CubiCasa SDK uses the device camera to capture the surroundings so you need to add the "Privacy - Camera Usage Description" to your projects `Info.plist` if you already haven't done so.
 The camera permission is required for the CubiCasa SDK, it cannot function without it.

-Also if you want to use speech recognition (optional) add "Privacy - Microphone Usage Description" and the "Privacy - Speech Recognition Usage Description".
+If you want to use speech recognition (optional) add "Privacy - Microphone Usage Description" and the "Privacy - Speech Recognition Usage Description".

 The azimuth data gathering requires "Privacy - Location When In Use Usage Description" to be set.

 ## Scan lifecycle